MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Registry Settings

-Based on the configured options in `Set-ADDSFirewallPolicy.json` [configuration file](#configuration-file), the GPO will contain number of registry settings.
+Based on the configured options in `Set-ADDSFirewallPolicy.json` [configuration file](#configuration-file), the GPO will contain a number of registry settings.
 Most of them are managed, which means, once the GPO is not linked to the target, the settings revert back to the default state.
 Some of them are [unmanaged](#dealing-with-gpo-tattooing) though and need different approach,